typedef-sorbet/teaching_deckle_programming/the_fundamentals.md

   * A piece of text.
 The name "string" refers to the fact that the data is a "string" of characters, like "a", "b", etc. which in some programming languages are a type unto themselves.
   * _e.g.
 "Hello, World!", "Lorem ipsum dolor sit amet"_
+* Lists
+  * A list of other pieces of data.
+Some programming languages enforce that all elements contained in a list are of the same type, but Python doesn't have that restriction, so go wild!
+  * You can grab an element of a list at a certain position by using square-brackets next to the variable that contains the list -- position numbers start at 0 at the beginning of the list, and count upwards.
+  * _e.g.
+[1, 2, 3], ["a", "b", "c"]_

 There are many more data types out there, including some that allow you to organize and store collections of other pieces of data, but these are the core types that you'll be working with on a regular basis.